Guillermo Centurión

-Guillermo Christian Centurión Elizalde (born 23 July 2001) is a Uruguayan professional footballer who plays as a goalkeeper.
+Guillermo Christian Centurión Elizalde (born 23 July 2001) is a Uruguayan professional footballer who plays as a goalkeeper for Spanish Tercera Federación club Bollullos.

 Club career

 Centurión is a youth academy graduate of Nacional.
-He made his professional debut on 15 January 2021 in Torneo Intermedio final against Montevideo Wanderers.
+He made his professional debut on 15 January 2021 in the Torneo Intermedio final against Montevideo Wanderers.

 In August 2021, Centurión joined Villa Española on a short-term loan deal until the end of the year.

 International career

-Centurión is a Uruguay youth international.
+Centurión has received call-ups from the Uruguay under-20 team for training camps.